philanc/slua/README.md

 *Musl libc* - A script is provided to fetch and build musl libc and the required Linux headers.
 See tools/build_musl.sh and comments at the beginning of the script.

 *Dynamic linking version* - A makefile to build 'sdlua', a dynamic version of slua, with the same additional libraries as .so files.  'sdlua' has the same functions as slua (built-in linenoise line-editing, execution of appended lua code).
 It is built with the same musl libc.

+For 'sdlua', the default Lua paths are slightly different:
+* `package.path:  "lua;./?/init.lua" `
+* `package.cpath: "./?.so" `

 Note that as 'sdlua' is a dynamic executable, the path to the musl libc and dynamic linker is hard coded in the executable!
 If the musl-gcc wrapper is at /somepath/musl1114/bin/musl-gcc, then the libc.so and dynamic linker must be in /somepath/musl1114/lib/ when 'sdlua' is executed.